hosseinkabiruiuc/Sorptivity-Analysis-via-Computer-Vision/README.md

 ##
 ### Custom Scripts

+The custom scripts in the Jupyter notebook are essential components for efficiently building, managing, and evaluating image segmentation models.
+Each script specializes in a different aspect of the workflow—ranging from model architecture and data handling to performance assessment and visualization—ensuring that the process is modular, scalable, and adaptable to different datasets and use cases.
+This organization facilitates not only the development of robust models but also their thorough analysis and improvement.

    | Libraries | Explanation |
    | ------ | ------ |
    | [**models.py**](https://drive.google.com/file/d/1T6sRbHbAepBUVcEb64hMdHqAuyk46pvx/view?usp=sharing)|defines a PyTorch Lightning model for image segmentation, incorporating training, validation, and model management features like checkpointing and early stopping|